+Can you make buttermilk almond milk?
 Buttermilk is the name used for a number of different dairy drinks.
 Originally, it referred to the liquid that remained after the curdling process, during which milk was churned to make butter from cream.

 The best biscuits, pancakes, waffles, cakes, and muffins that I’ve ever made ALL were made with buttermilk.
 The leavening is just second to none.

 For vegans, it can be difficult to find a way of making these delicious treats without the use of milk as, without milk, the results are often just not as good.